-PO1.
-Engineering knowledge: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.

-PO2.
-Problem analysis: Identify, formulate, review research literature, and analyze complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.

-PO3.
-Design/development of solutions: Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.

-PO4.
-Conduct investigations of complex problems: Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions.

-PO5.
-Modern tool usage: Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modeling to complex engineering activities with an understanding of the limitations.
+- PO1.
+Engineering knowledge: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems. - PO2.
+Problem analysis: Identify, formulate, review research literature, and analyze complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences. - PO3.
+Design/development of solutions: Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations. - PO4.
+Conduct investigations of complex problems: Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions. - PO5.
+Modern tool usage: Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modeling to complex engineering activities with an understanding of the limitations. - PSO1.

-PSO1.
 Design and develop cost effective, secure, reliable IT, network and web-based solutions with professional expertise in the domains including banking and healthcare and communications.

-- 1. Understand emerging abstract models for Blockchain Technology. - 2.
-Analyze the major research challenges and technical gaps existing between theory and practice in the crypto currency domain. - 3.
-Develop the Blockchain function as a method of securing distributed ledgers and their contents. - 4.
-Apply hyperledger Fabric and Ethereum platform to implement the Block chain Application. - 5.
-Analyze the applications of Blockchain Technologies.
+- Analyze emerging abstract models of Blockchain Technology and their impact on decentralized systems. - 2 Evaluate research challenges and technical gaps in cryptocurrency theory and practice. - 3 Apply the Blockchain functions, security, consensus mechanisms in IT applications. - 4 Apply Hyperledger Fabric and Ethereum to design and implement Blockchain applications. - 5 Analyze real-world Blockchain applications across various industries

 CO No PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12 PSO1 PSO2

 1 1 2 2 2 1 1

-2 3 3 3 1 2 2
+2 3 3 3 1 2 - 2

-3 2 2 1 1 - -
+3 2 2 1 1 - - -

-4 - 2 2 - 3 2
+4 - 2 2 - 3 - 2

-5 1 2 3 1 2 1
+5 1 2 3 1 2 - - 1